symfony/symfony-docs/components/serializer.rst

         }
     }

-The definition of serialization can be specified using annotations, XML or YAML.
+The definition of serialization can be specified using attributes, XML or YAML.
 The :class:`Symfony\\Component\\Serializer\\Mapping\\Factory\\ClassMetadataFactory` that will be used by the normalizer must be aware of the format to use.